Edinburgh Napier University Modern Slavery & Human Trafficking Statement

 By virtue of its membership of APUC, Edinburgh Napier University is a Consortium Affiliate Member of Electronics Watch, an independent monitoring organisation working to achieve respect for labour rights in the global electronics industry through socially responsible public purchasing in Europe.
 The Head of Strategic Procurement at ENU sits on the Board of Trustees of Electronics Watch.

-The main areas that have been highlighted by the sector as being potentially high risk in terms of Modern Slavery are those with a greater percentage of agency workers or outsourced services such as Construction, Hospitality and Cleaning Services.
+The principal areas that have been highlighted by the sector as being potentially high risk in terms of Modern Slavery are those with a greater percentage of agency workers or outsourced services such as Construction, Hospitality and Cleaning Services.
 To address this, the University has taken additional steps within our local agreements which may fall into a higher risk category.

 Training